benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/vers/README.md

 - library.json
 - include/[component_name]_version.h

 Once the version number is incremented, the script attempts to upload each component to the `ESP Component Registry` and `PlatformIO Library Registry`.

 The version number part to increment (i.g. major, minor, patch) is specified in the `config.py` file.
+File paths and paths defined in the `config.py` file are absolute and will have to be updated if the development environment changes.

 ## Python Script Files